WA9ONY/Pico-RP2040/README.md

 </p>

 <p align="center">
-Raspberry Pi RP2040 Microcontroller IC (0.267 square inches) with 56 pins<BR>of which most are used to interface to other electronic devices.
+Raspberry Pi RP2040 microcontroller IC, 0.267 square inches, with 56 pins<BR>of which most of the pins are used to interface to other electronic devices.
 </p>

 <p align="center">
 <A HREF="http://www.stargazing.net/david/index.html">David Haworth</A>, <A HREF="https://www.qrz.com/db/WA9ONY">WA9ONY</A>
 </p>

 This repo is focused on documenting WA9ONY learning experinces, resources used and projects using microcontrollers for ham radio and other electronics projects.
-I will be exploring the new (2021) RP2040 microcontroller ecosystem that has shook the microcontroller industry with it's high performace, low cost ($1), small size (0.267 square inches) and availablity to other companies.
-Also, microcontrollers would not be complete without understanding the defacto standard (2005) Arduino microcontroller ecosystem.
+This includes the new (2021) RP2040 microcontroller ecosystem that has shook the microcontroller industry with it's high performace, low cost ($1), small size (0.267 square inches) and availablity to other companies to produce their own products that include the RP2040.
+Also, microcontrollers would not be complete without understanding how to use the defacto standard since 2005, the Arduino microcontroller ecosystem.

-The ham radio projects range from a microcontroller board showing its temperature by using its LED to send the board temperature in morse code to transceiver built with a microcontroller and other hardware.
-In the below project 1: ham radio microcontroller books browse through the book contente in the table to see the various ham radio microcontroller projects (totoal &gt;150) that have been written about.
-YouTube and the Internet is filled with ham radio microcontroller projects.
+The ham radio projects range from a microcontroller board showing its temperature by using its on board LED to send the board's temperature in morse code to a transceiver built with a microcontroller with other hardware.
+In the below project 1: ham radio microcontroller books browse through the book contente in the table to see the various ham radio microcontroller projects (&gt;150) that have been written about.
+Also, YouTube and the Internet is filled with ham radio microcontroller projects.

 David Haworth, WA9ONY
 + [QRZ](https://www.qrz.com/db/WA9ONY)